 - If you are being treated for high blood pressure, talk with your doctor.
 Weight loss may raise the chance of low blood pressure in people who are treated for high blood pressure.
 Call your doctor right away if you have signs of low blood pressure like very bad dizziness or passing out.

 - This drug may cause an acid blood problem (metabolic acidosis).
-The chance may be higher in children and in people with kidney problems, breathing problems, or loose stools (diarrhea).
+The chance may be higher in children and in people with kidney problems, breathing problems, or diarrhea.
 The chance may also be higher if you take certain other drugs, if you have surgery, or if you are on a ketogenic diet.
 Over time, metabolic acidosis can cause kidney stones, bone problems, or growth problems in children.
-Talk with your doctor.

 - Follow the diet and workout plan that your doctor told you about.

 - Sweating less and high body temperatures have happened with this drug.
 Sometimes, this has led to the need for treatment in a hospital.
 Be careful in hot weather and while being active.
 Call your doctor right away if you have a fever or you do not sweat during activities or in warm temperatures.